depletionmode/divination/README.rst

 Kernel module
 ^^^^^^^^^^^^^

-The required kernel module can be built by installing VS, SDK + WDK and running msbuild under the `native/driver <native/driver>`_ directory from within the VS Developer Command Prompt.
+The required KMDF driver can be built by installing VS, SDK + WDK and running msbuild under the `native/driver <native/driver>`_ directory from within the VS Developer Command Prompt.